Home » NavIC Navigation System

 Features of NavIC

-• Range: NavIC navigational system provides coverage over the Indian landmass and up to a radius of 1,500 km around it.
+• Range: The NavIC navigational system provides coverage over the Indian landmass and up to a radius of 1,500 km around it.

 • Can work in hard-to-reach areas: In its range area, NavIC signals will be available in even hard-to-reach areas.

-• Geo-stationary orbit: NavIC uses satellites placed in high geo-stationery orbit, allowing them to move at a constant speed relative to Earth, so that they can look over the same region on Earth.
+• Geo-stationary orbit: NavIC uses satellites placed in high geo-stationery orbit, allowing them to move at a constant speed relative to Earth so that they can look over the same region on Earth.

 • Optimal signal receiving: NavIC signals in India are received at a 90-degree angle, making it easier for them to reach devices located even in congested areas, dense forests, or mountains.